-Elgin pocketwatches from its early years are particularly interesting because of the methods and philosophy of the Elgin company.
+Elgin pocketwatches from the early years are particularly interesting because of the methods and philosophy of the Elgin company.
 Elgin used what were at the time quite advanced tools, techniques and labor practices to achieve a very high quality product, in high volumes, at a relatively affordable price.
 Elgin watches were created using mechanized, repeatable processes, organized quality control and standardized, interchangeable, parts.
-The result was a product of high quality made in large quantities that dwarfed Elgin's competitors.
+These things are all common practices in industry today, but not so at that time.
+The result was a product of high quality made in large quantities that dwarfed that of Elgin's competitors.

 Elgin was extremely successful with this strategy.
 In fact, the company introduced more than half the watches made in America from 1920-1928.
 An Elgin advertisement in 1928 claimed that there were more than 14,418 retail jewelers in the United States and all but 12 carried Elgin watches.

 Here's the watch school's students and and staff in a photo from a 1936 issue of The Watch Word.
 Everett Sexton is the second from the left in the first row.
 Unfortunately, class photos like this were not a routine thing.
-There are a few informal watch school photos taken in other years, but this one and one other of this '36 class that are the only images of this sort that I have seem.
+There are a few informal watch school photos taken in other years, but this one and one other of this '36 class that are the only images of this sort that I have seen.
+I am very lucky to have this photo.

 The Elgin company was the only watch company of its day to construct an observatory, in 1910, dedicated to measuring time.
 This was of course long before atomic clocks.